[Fixed] NVIDIA GeForce Experience: Something Went Wrong

-- Navigate to Nvidia Telemetry Container, right-click on it and choose Properties.
+- Right-click Nvidia Telemetry Container and choose Properties.

 - Download and extract DDU and start it.

-- Use the Safe mode option and recommended settings to remove the current Nvidia driver and GeForce Experience.
+- Use the Safe mode from the launch options and recommended settings to remove the current Nvidia driver and GeForce Experience.

-- Download the latest driver and stable version of GeForce Experience and install them.
+- Finally, download and install the latest driver and stable version of GeForce Experience.